Saboteur is a 1942 wartime thriller directed by Alfred Hitchcock. It was his first film to be made with an all-American

 - Jump Cut: There is a jarring transition between Barry emerging from the stairs to the observation deck on the Statue of Liberty's torch, to him confronting Fry.

 - Karma Houdini: Tobin.
 Maybe.
 Fry takes a dive off the Statue of Liberty, most of the other conspirators were arrested, and the cops would presumably have scooped up Mrs Sutton, but Tobin says the night before the bombing that he is leaving the country immediately.
-It's also downplayed by History Marches On, as we now know he's thrown his lot in with one of the 20th century's great losing sides, so no matter what he'll be screwed when the Allies win the war in three years.
+It's also downplayed, as we now know he's thrown his lot in with one of the 20th century's great losing sides, so no matter what he'll be screwed when the Allies win the war in three years.

 - Little People Are Surreal: During part of their journey, Barry and Pat travel with a sideshow, and the bearded lady, thin man, little person, and conjoined twins seem to parallel the then-current situation in Europe.

 - Living MacGuffin: Fry is a textbook example.Patricia Martin: Fry...
 He seems so small now, I'd forgotten about him.

 - Monumental Battle: Twice—the police chasing Fry through Radio City Music Hall during a movie, then the final battle on the Statue of Liberty.

 - Rancher: Charles Tobin has a horse ranch in the Nevada desert.